-- 1. Submit a Petition to Challenge a Limitation on Enrollment to the Office of Instruction no later than the first day of the semester in order to receive a decision by the fifth day of the semester. - 2.
+- 1. Submit a Petition to Challenge a Limitation on Enrollment to the Admission and Records Office no later than the first day of the semester in order to receive a decision by the fifth day of the semester. - 2.
 Attach a current Student Educational Plan indicating that the course is required to receive a degree or certificate.
-A student must prove that graduation will be delayed by one or more semesters if not allowed to enroll in the course.
+You must prove that your graduation will be delayed by one or more semesters if you are not allowed to enroll in the course.